Polychora

 Fig. 5.1: A perspective projection of the Tesseract in 3-D space, a 3-dimensional Schlegel

-diagram, represented in Zometool.
+diagram, represented with the Zometool.

 The projections below are not of this type.
 They are orthographic projections;